Tags

 But where Motor Head Baby really excels is in the story, as Johnny’s got a flair for words, cramming in long, but colorful, descriptions of the cars, of his girl’s interest in riding – with or on him, he’s not divulging – and the phrases he comes up with sparkle with inventiveness.

-Once he settles into the quick pace you stop thinking of him as being anxious and just accept it as being a sign of his eagerness.
-He even admits this with the line “When you drive my baby slow, that’s the kind of thing she hates” and then later she tells him to step on the gas when he’s already hurtling down the road at 93 MPH, because she can’t get enough speed!
+Once he settles into the quick pace you stop thinking of him as being anxious and just accept it as being a sign of his eagerness to get things moving… musically, automotively or… well… otherwise.
+He even admits this with the line “When you drive my baby slow, that’s the kind of thing she hates” and then later she tells him to step on the gas when he’s already hurtling down the road at 93 MPH, because she can’t get enough speed or power in whichever… err… “seat” she finds herself in.

 As anybody who began driving young can tell you, there’s a feeling of almost indescribable power to being behind the wheel after being a passenger your whole life, or worse yet, being a pedestrian.
-It makes you reckless of course, at least until you get it out of your system, but assuming you don’t crash along the way, it’s a helluva lot of fun.
+In much the same way there’s a feeling of excited disbelief when you go from just fantasizing about getting with a girl to actually handling one.
+In both cases this sudden transition from sitting on the curb to being in the driver’s seat makes you reckless of course, at least until you get the shock of it out of your system, but assuming you don’t crash along the way, it’s a helluva lot of fun in both cases.

 Here young John Watson proves the same thing is true about fronting a rock band at that age.
 No longer playing piano in his living room, or singing to himself in the shower, he’s front and center in a studio, cutting his first record… of course he’s going to put the pedal to floor and see what she can do.